ikariiin/Leloutama/README.md

 # Leloutama
 A multi-threaded webserver, written entirely in PHP.

+> **DO NOT USE CURRENT MASTER RATHER A RELEASE SOURCE.
+THINGS ARE BREAKING, AND WILL BREAK UNTIL THE NEXT RELEASE.
+YOU'VE BEEN WARNED.**

 ### Requirements
 * PHP version >= 7, and a thread safe build
 * The [pthreads](https://github.com/krakjoe/pthreads) extension for PHP.